CMPUT412-2019/competition3/Readme.md

   ![](images/usb-cam.jpg)
   (the code assumes this webcam corresponds with the device `/dev/video2`)

-Once you have the requirements, clone the repository
+Once you have the requirements, download the source from the [release](https://github.com/CMPUT412-2019/competition3/releases/tag/1.0.0) on Github.
+Unpack it to `competition3`, and run

-    git clone git@github.com:CMPUT412-2019/competition3.git

-then run

     cd competition3
     catkin build